South West Dementia Brain Bank

 To support dementia research that has the potential to contribute to our understanding of the underlying diseases or to be of value to those affected and their families.

 - Testimonials from donors and their families

 How the SWDBB resource is managed

 The South West Dementia Brain Bank (SWDBB) laboratory is housed within the Learning & Research Building at Southmead Hospital.
-The SWDBB, has had previous financial support from BRACE, Alzheimer’s Research UK, the North Bristol NHS Trust Research and Innovation Department and DeNDRoN and is currently supported by BRACE, the Medical Research Council, and by Alzheimer’s Research UK and Alzheimer’s Society through Brains for Dementia Research.
+The SWDBB, has previously received financial support from BRACE, Alzheimer’s Research UK, the North Bristol NHS Trust Research and Innovation Department and DeNDRoN and is currently supported by BRACE and by Alzheimer’s Research UK and Alzheimer’s Society through Brains for Dementia Research.

-The SWDBB is under the directorship of Professor Patrick Kehoe, and is licensed to operate as research tissue bank by the Human Tissue Authority (HTA).
-SWDBB has approval from North Somerset and South Bristol Research Ethics Committee to operate as a research tissue bank.
+The SWDBB is under the directorship of Professor Patrick Kehoe and Dr Liz Coulthard, and is licensed to operate as research tissue bank by the Human Tissue Authority (HTA).
+SWDBB has approval from South West - Central Bristol Research Ethics Committee to operate as a research tissue bank.

-The day-to-day running and co-ordination of the SWDBB are overseen by a Local Management Group comprising the SWDBB directors, senior researchers in the Dementia Research Group, an independent member of the University Research Governance Team, and the SWDBB Manager.
+The day-to-day running and co-ordination of the SWDBB are overseen by a Local Management Group comprising the SWDBB director(s), senior researchers from the Dementia Research Group, an independent member of the University Research Governance Team, and the SWDBB Manager.
 The Local Management Group reports to the SWDBB Research Governance Committee, which oversees broader strategic and research governance issues for the SWDBB.
 The SWDBB also reports to the University of Bristol Human Tissue Working Group.